ALTEDGE/pla-alt-device/BUILD.md

 ## 3. Download the PLA ALT source code

-Download a .zip of the latest source code [here](https://github.com/tcsullivan/pla-device/archive/refs/heads/master.zip).
+Download a .zip of the latest source code [here](https://github.com/ALTEDGE/pla-alt-device/archive/refs/heads/master.zip).
 Once downloaded, unzip the archive.
-If this creates a folder named `pla-device-master`, rename the folder to `pla-device`.
+Rename the extracted folder to `pla-device`.

 Inside the `pla-device` folder is a `hardware` folder.
 Copy and paste the `hardware` folder into `Documents\Arduino`.